Majuba Power Station: Underground coal gasification

-Silo Collapse
+Silo collapse

 On 1 November 2014, the plant was running under normal load when a visible crack was reported on Silo 20 by a member of the operating staff at approximately 12:30.
 Personnel in the area were subsequently evacuated.
-At 13:20, the silo collapsed and the plant's output was immediately reduced from 3600MW to 1800MW.
-Shortly after, the output was reduced further to 600MW.
+At 13:20, the silo collapsed and the plant's output was immediately reduced from 3600 MW to 1800 MW.
+Shortly after, the output was reduced further to 600 MW.

-Coal Supplying
+Coal supply

 Majuba requires 14 million tonnes (14 Mtpa) of coal per annum which were originally supposed to come from a colliery built and operated by Rand Mines but that mine was decommissioned in 1993.
 An 8 Mtpa rail link branch from Palmfort was commissioned and, by 1996, was sufficient for the power plant owing to the delayed construction schedule.
 From 2003 Eskom implemented a policy of procuring coal from new emerging sources which resulted in delivery by road, since the location of the mines precluded their use of the Palmfort line, despite the fact that it was sufficient for Majuba's needs.

 In early 2000 Majuba started increasing its coal consumption by 2.2 Mtpa to a target of 14 Mtpa by 2010, based on forecasts of electricity demand growth.
 To accommodate this a 68 km rail line from Ermelo to Majuba was planned which would link up to the heavy haul export rail line from Mpumalanga to Richards Bay.
 The project was approved by the Eskom board in December 2004 with a cost-to-completion of R1,5-billion.
 The project ran several years late and was expected to be completed by March 2021 at a cost-to-completion of R8-billion.

 In addition, in December 2019 a coal tippler takeout conveyor caught fire at Majuba and since then all coal deliveries by rail had ceased.